csplice-cm/csplice-cm.github.io/README.md

 # Original 2018 White Paper

 The editable 2018 White Paper about the problem of Curricular Packaging, which led to this working group, can be found on [here](https://docs.google.com/document/d/1gvbfjz4_at1fmAUfR02dOP1WycM63iV_jML-osnQT9c/edit).
-We also have a [frozen PDF](cssplice-cm.github.io/Curriculum%20Format%20White%20Paper.pdf).
+We also have a [frozen PDF](resources/Curriculum%20Format%20White%20Paper.pdf).

 # Joining

 Join our conversations through our [Google Group](https://groups.google.com/forum/#!forum/cssplice-curriculum-packaging-working-group).

+# Resources

+Our static resources are located under [Resources](resources/resources.md).

 # Events